getsentry/sentry-javascript-bundler-plugins/MIGRATION.md

 - The `cliBinaryExists` function was renamed to `sentryCliBinaryExists`
 - Removed the `configFile` option.
 Options should now be set explicitly or via environment variables.

+### Usage in combination with the `RewriteFrames` integration

+**We recommend removing the `RewriteFrames` integration from your code when upgrading to version 2.**

+From version 2 onwards, with the introduction of debug IDs, the `RewriteFrames` integration is not necessary anymore, since stack trace and source maps are linked via a unique ID.
+Usage of the `RewriteFrames` integration might disturb the process of linking errors to an ID.

+Note: The `RewriteFrames` integration is exported by the Sentry SDK and not by the bundler plugin.

 ## Upgrading from 1.x to 2.x (Webpack Plugin Only)

 Version 2 of `@sentry/webpack-plugin` is a complete rewrite of version 1, relying on bundler-agnostic code (based on [unjs/unplugin](https://github.com/unjs/unplugin)).
 While we tried to keep changes to v1 of the webpack plugin minimal, a adjustments are nevertheless necessary: